Alternative Blues-Based Classic Rock

 Comstock Station is a Three Piece Power Rock & Roll Band and lifelong musicians from the Hartford, CT area.
-The band delivers high-powered, raw, guitar-driven Classic Rock & Roll, and Blues, playing originals and covers, crafted by their own unique style.
+The band delivers a powerful brand of high-energy, raw, guitar-driven, Alternative Blues-Based Classic Rock, originals, and cover songs with their own unique twist.

 “Leave your Ego”

 “Play The Music”